-5.3.1.2.4 DSG Client ID
+5.3.1.2.4 DSG Client ID40

 The value of the field specifies the matching parameters for the DSG Client ID for which the DSG Rule applies.
-A DSG Rule will apply to a DSG Client if there is a match on one of the DSG Client ID fields AND a match on the UCID List (if present).
+A DSG Rule will apply to a DSG Client if there is a match on one of the DSG Client ID fields.